 How to love them if you hate people

-It’s true.
-The thing you love most (I hope you DO love writing) can help you overcome the fear and unease when it comes to people.
+But: the thing you love most (writing) can help you overcome the fear and unease when it comes to people.
 Especially strangers.

-I’m an introvert.
-I enjoy the silent and lonely writing time, but it comes with another curse: people are a problem for me.
+I enjoy the silent and lonely writing time, but it comes with another curse: strangers are a problem for me.

-I have gotten so much better compared to 10 or 15 years ago.
-Back then, I could sit hours and hours on my own, spending the whole day on reading books or writing them.
-Today, thankfully, I do miss company and like to get out at least once a day to breathe fresh air AND be with people.
+Compared to 10 or 15 years ago, I’ve improved.
+Back then, I could sit hours and hours on my own, spending the whole day reading books or writing.
+Today, thankfully, I do miss the company and like to get out at least once a day to breathe fresh air and be with people.

 Still, while extroverts derive their energy from being around people, I get tired.
 More often than not, people tend to annoy and perplex me.